Cinema of India: Marathi

 Marathi cinema also known as Marathi film industry, is a film industry based in Mumbai, Maharashtra.
 It is the oldest film industry of India.
 The first Marathi movie, Raja Harishchandra of Dadasaheb Phalke was made in 1912, released in 1913 in Girgaon, it was a silent film with Marathi-English intertitles made with full Marathi actors and crew, after the film emerged successful, Phalke made many movies on Hindu mythology.

 In 1932, the first sound film, Ayodhyecha Raja was released, just five years after 1st Hollywood sound film The Jazz Singer (1927).
 The first Marathi film in colour, Pinjara (1972), was made by V. Shantaram.
 In 1960s–70s movies was based on rural, social subjects with drama and humour genre, Nilu Phule was prominent villain that time.
-In 1980s, M. Kothare and Sachin Pilgaonkar made many hit movies on thriller, and comedy genre respectively.
+In the 1980s, M. Kothare and Sachin Pilgaonkar made many hit movies on thriller, and comedy genre respectively.
 Ashok Saraf and Laxmikant Berde starred in many of these and emerged as top actors.
+Anant Mane, Kamlaker Torne, Raja Paranjpe, Raj Dutta are considered as the best film Directors of the Marathi film's golden era.
 Mid-2000s onwards, the industry frequently made hit movies.